lerna-stack/akka-entity-replication/README.md

 If a node failure or network failure occurs, some entities in Cluster Sharding become unavailable and it will take more than 10 seconds to recover. akka-entity-replication provides fast recovery by creating replicas of entities in multiple locations and always synchronizing their status.

-Each replicated entities are distributed across multiple nodes in the cluster like Cluster Sharding.
-This provides high scalability in addition to high availablity.
+Each replicated entity is distributed across multiple nodes in the cluster like Cluster Sharding.
+This provides high scalability in addition to high availability.

 akka-entity-replication helps to implement *Event Sourcing* and *Command Query Responsibility Segregation* (CQRS).
 Entity state updates are represented as events, and based on the events, a read model is updated for queries.